shuai-huang/OMR-SC/README.md

 res_cutoff_thd = 0.5;   % the resolution cutoff threshold based on the FSC curve
 res_unit = 1;           % the length of a single voxel, needs to be updated for different density models

-reg_par = 100;          % the regularization weights for the spatial radial features and the linear projection features (the reference image), sometimes setting the regularization weight for spatial radial features to 0 might help
+reg_par = 100;          % the regularization weights for the spatial radial features and the linear projection features (the reference image), sometimes setting the regularization weight for spatial radial features to 0 might help, othertimes it might not though... the decomposition of autocorrelation features with l=0 already enforces spatial radial features
 ```

-* Step 3) Extract the features in `MATLAB`
+* Step 3) Open `MATLAB` and extract the features.
 ```
 addpath('./function_src')

+% first read the directory and variable definitions run('./function_src/directory_definitions.m') run('./function_src/variable_definitions.m')

 %%%%%%%%%%%%%%%%%%%%%%%%%
 % noisy reconstruction